 The SIAB instigates a creative and productive dialog in direct partnership with the Zofnass Program at Harvard, pushing topics of sustainability such as economic viability, implementation and best practices to new limits.

-Li Alligood, Senior Planner/Project Manager, Otak • Leo E. Argiris, COO (Americas Division), Arup • Chris Barron, Chief Communications Officer, Bentley Systems Incorporated • Phil Bownes, General Counsel, Wren House Infrastructure • Dick Corolewski, Federal Business Unit Director, Power Engineers • Hakim Drissi Kaitouni, Managing Director, Wren House Infrastructure • Feriel Feghoul, Asset Manager, Wren House Infrastructure • James Grant, Associate Vice President; Energy & Fueling Systems Director, HNTB • Hannah Hamling, Global Sustainable Development Leader, Golder Associates • Jim Hamman, CEO, Otak • Harvey K. Hammond, Executive Chairman, HNTB • Jack Hand, Chief Executive Officer, Power Engineers • Alan Jennat, Principal and CEO, Arup • Loren Labovitch, Vice President, International Development, Stantec • Thomas G. Lewis, President, Louis Berger (a WSP company) • Cris Liban, Executive Officer, Environmental Compliance and Sustainability, Los Angeles Metro • Karen Lutz, Sustainbility Director, TRC • Jane E. Madden, Senior Vice President, CDM Smith, Inc. • Roberto Mezzalama, Principal and Project Director, Golder Associates • Matt Moeller, Executive Vice President, NV5 • Jennifer Molnar, Lead Scientist & Managing Director, Center for Sustainability Science, The Nature Conservancy • Andy Pickles, Principal, Golder Associates (HK) Limited • Deepa Sathiaram, Executive Director, En3 • David A. Smith, Senior Vice President, Director of Strategy, Stantec • Heather Unger, Manager, Corporate Sustainability, Louis Berger (a WSP Company) • Timothy B. Wall, Chairman and Chief Executive Officer, CDM Smith, Inc. • Anna Wilkes, Senior Resource Management Consultant, Golder Associates • Joe Wingerter, Vice President, Kiewit Infrastructure Group • Dickerson Wright, CEO, NV5
+Chris Barron, Chief Communications Officer, Bentley Systems Incorporated • Phil Bownes, General Counsel, Wren House Infrastructure • Giovanni Cialdino, Associate, Wren House Infrastructure • Dick Corolewski, Federal Business Unit Director, Power Engineers • Hakim Drissi Kaitouni, Managing Director, Wren House Infrastructure • James Grant, Associate Vice President; Energy & Fueling Systems Director, HNTB • Hannah Hamling, Global Sustainable Development Leader, Golder Associates • Harvey K. Hammond, Executive Chairman, HNTB • Jack Hand, Chief Executive Officer, Power Engineers • Alan Jennat, Principal and Americas Region CFO, Arup • Loren Labovitch, Vice President, International Development, Stantec • Thomas G. Lewis, President, Louis Berger (a WSP company) • Cris Liban, Executive Officer, Environmental Compliance and Sustainability, Los Angeles Metro • Karen Lutz, Sustainability Director, TRC • Jane E. Madden, Senior Vice President, CDM Smith, Inc. • Roberto Mezzalama, Principal and Project Director, Golder Associates • Matt Moeller, Executive Vice President, NV5 • Jennifer Molnar, Lead Scientist & Managing Director, Center for Sustainability Science, The Nature Conservancy • Andy Pickles, Principal, Golder Associates (HK) Limited • Deepa Sathiaram, Executive Director, En3 • David A. Smith, Senior Vice President, Director of Strategy, Stantec • Brian Swett, Principal, Boston Office Leader, and Director – Cities and Sustainable Real Estate, Arup • Heather Unger, Manager, Corporate Sustainability, Louis Berger (a WSP Company) • Timothy B. Wall, Chairman and Chief Executive Officer, CDM Smith, Inc. • Anna Wilkes, Senior Resource Management Consultant, Golder Associates • Joe Wingerter, Vice President, Kiewit Infrastructure Group • Dickerson Wright, CEO, NV5